-No. ASX Key Governance Principles Compliance Non-compliance 1 Lay solid foundations for management and oversight 1.1 Companies should establish the functions reserved to the Board and management.
-The Company has adopted a Board Charter and Code of Conduct to guide executives, management and employees in carrying out their duties and responsibilities.
-The Board Charter sets out the responsibilities of the Board and the matters delegated to the Chief Executive Officer.
-Not applicable.
+No. ASX Key Governance Principles Compliance Non-compliance

+1 Lay solid foundations for

+management and oversight

+1.1 Companies should establish the Not applicable.

+functions reserved to the Board and Board Charter and Code of

+management.
+Conduct to guide executives,

+management and employees in

+carrying out their duties and

+į responsibilities.

+The Board Charter sets out the

+responsibilities of the Board and

+the matters delegated to the Chief

+Executive Officer.

-No. The state of the first of the f Compliance Non-compliance 1 Lay solid foundations for management and oversight (cont'd) 1.2 Companies should disclose the process for evaluating the performance of senior executives.
+No .
+ASX Key Governance Principles Compliance Non-compliance 1 Lay solid foundations for management and oversight 1.2 Companies should disclose the process for evaluating the performance of senior executives.
 One of the key functions of the Board under its Charter is its responsibility for monitoring the performance of the Chief Executive Officer and senior executives.
 Not applicable.
 1.3 Companies should provide the information indicated in the Guide to reporting on Principle 1.
 The Company will provide an explanation of departures (if any) from the Key Principles recommendations 1.1 and 1.2 in its future annual reports.
 Not applicable.
 2 Structure the Board to add value 2.1 A majority of the Board should be independent directors.
-Currently, the Board comprises 8 directors, of which 4 are non-executive directors.
-Mr. James Anthony Wigginton and Dr. Wei Xiang can be characterised as independent for the purposes of the ASX Guidelines.
-The other 4 members of the Board are executive directors.
+Currently, the Board comprises 6 directors, of which 3 are non-executive directors.
+Mr. James Anthony Wigginton and Mr. Yan Wang, can be characterized as independent for the purposes of the ASX Guidelines.
+The other 3 members of the Board are executive directors.
 Details of the Board members are set out on page 17 in this Report.
 All directors are subject to retirement by rotation.
 The Company's Nomination Committee reviews the composition of the Board on an annual basis and makes recommendations to the Board, to ensure that the Board comprises a number of non-executive directors with an appropriate mix of skills, experience and independence.
-The Board recognises the importance of having a majority of independent directors.
+The Board recognizes the importance of having a majority of independent directors.
 However, it also seeks to have the best possible balance of skills and experience for the Company's activities and has decided that a majority of independent directors is not of critical importance.
 The Board considers, given the size and business scope of the Company, that the persons selected as directors bring sufficient and specific skills, experience and independence of thought to ensure decisions by the Board are in the best interests of the Company and its shareholders.